 🎟️ More info here.

-6. Electric Dreams: Art & Tech Before The Internet, Tate Modern
+11. Electric Dreams: Art & Tech Before The Internet at the Tate Modern (Until June 1, 2025)

-Go back in time to a pre-internet age, when foundational digital art was paving the way for some of today’s most renowned and celebrated artists.
-Deep diving into the intertwining worlds of tech and art, Electric Dreams: Art & Technology Before The Internetis a must-see exhibition that features immersive installations, gripping video pieces, machine-made art, and more, stretching from the 1950s to more recent times.
-For more information, read our article here.
+This exhibition takes you back to the pre-internet age, when foundational digital art was paving the way for some of today’s most renowned and celebrated artists. <i”>Electric Dreams: Art & Technology Before The Internet is a must-see exhibition that dives deep into the intertwining worlds of tech and art.
+It features immersive installations, gripping video pieces, machine-made art, and more, stretching from the 1950s to more recent times.

 📍Tate Modern, Bankside, SE1 9TG.